The Story of Carmel Music Society

 Dene and Hazel experimented by booking a few of their own concerts and events in 1925 and 1926 in their home and studio on North Dolores Street and also in the original Golden Bough Theater on Ocean Avenue.
 With these early events, the two visionary women laid the path for a rich tradition of classical music in Carmel.

-The initial concerts were so successful that in the fall of 1927 Hazel and Dene organized a group of local friends and music lovers to establish a Carmel Music Society - a non-profit organization devoted to bringing the finest talent in the classical music world to Carmel.
+These initial concerts were so successful that in the fall of 1927 Hazel and Dene helped organize a group of local music lovers to establish a Carmel Music Society - a non-profit organization devoted to bringing the finest talent in the classical music world to Carmel.
 Carmel Music Society is the oldest non-profit arts organization in California.

 In 1935, Carmel Music Society was the co-sponsor of the first Carmel Bach Festival.